Garud218/COMSOL-Electrolysis-Cell-Simulation/README.md

 While this project covered extensive parametric analysis, the model can be extended to explore more fundamental questions about the anomalous heat phenomenon:

-1.  [cite_start]What are the specific nuclear reactions and their energetics that could explain the excess heat? [cite: 87]
+1. What are the specific nuclear reactions and their energetics that could explain the excess heat?
+[5]
-2.  [cite_start]What is the activation barrier for such reactions, and how might it be overcome within the palladium lattice? [cite: 90, 91]
+2. What is the activation barrier for such reactions, and how might it be overcome within the palladium lattice?
-3.  [cite_start]How do transient effects, such as the "heat bursts" reported by Fleischmann and Pons, manifest in the simulation? [cite: 26, 27]
+3. How do transient effects, such as the "heat bursts" reported by Fleischmann and Pons, manifest in the simulation?
+[1]

 ---

 ## 📚 References

-[1] Fleischmann M., et al.: Calorimetry of the palladium-deuterium-heavy water system. [cite_start]*Electroanalytical Chemistry*, 1990. [cite: 153]
+[1] Fleischmann M., et al.: Calorimetry of the palladium-deuterium-heavy water system. *Electroanalytical Chemistry*, 1990.

-[cite_start][2] Miles, M. H., & Fleischmann, M.: Isoperibolic calorimetric measurements of the fleischmann-pons effect. [cite: 154]
+[2] Miles, M. H., & Fleischmann, M.: Isoperibolic calorimetric measurements of the fleischmann-pons effect.

-[cite_start][3] Miles, M. H.: Fundamentals of isoperibolic calorimetric for cold fusion experiments. [cite: 155]
+[3] Miles, M. H.: Fundamentals of isoperibolic calorimetric for cold fusion experiments.

-[4] Miles, M. H.: Calorimetric studies of pd/d20+liod electrolysis cells. [cite_start]*Electroanalytical Chemistry*, 2000. [cite: 156]

-[5] Storms, E.: Science of low energy nuclear reactions. [cite_start]2007. [cite: 157]etric for cold fusion experiments.
 [4] Miles, M. H.: Calorimetric studies of pd/d20+liod electrolysis cells. *Electroanalytical Chemistry*, 2000.
 [5] Storms, E.: Science of low energy nuclear reactions.
 2007.